Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 4. **Enforce a Consistant Test Policy:** Test SHOULD be reproducible and executed against a consistent test policy in all stages.

-5. **Allow Local Testability:** Developers SHOULD be able to run automated test locally against the respective testing policy (dry runs).
+5. **Allow Local Testability:** Developers SHOULD be able to run automated test locally against the applicable test policy (dry runs).

 6. **Restrict The Use of Production Data:** Test data MUST NOT contain confidential or personal (PII) data references.

-7. **Segregate Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g. a web application firewall).
+7. **Segregate Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems such as web application firewalls.

 ## {{site.TITLE_SSDLC_SECTESTS_DEFECTH}}